 Let’s start with the one that many producers are more comfortable with – options.
 Options have a number of different applications, and can be a very useful tool to mitigate risk in an ever moving market.
 So when specifically are options more favorable than futures?

-Example of When to Use Options
+When to Use Options

 While it feels like forever ago based on where corn prices are as of the writing of this article, there was a time just a few weeks back that December corn futures were trading at $4.50, and many a producer thought prices were going to the moon.
 Many producers priced a portion of their projected crop, but still wanted to hold off on pricing a majority because they didn’t want to miss out on the potential higher prices that they saw coming.
 This is a textbook example of when options, and specifically ‘put’ options, come in handy.
 Producers were able to buy put options to protect their downside at those levels while not locking themselves in on that being the highest price they could’ve received for their crop.
 If prices kept going higher, then they’d be able to sell their bushels at a higher price and only be out the premium paid for the put option.
 However, if markets went lower, as they have, then the put option is there to protect the downside risk.
 To put it simply, if you want to protect your downside risk while keeping your upside open, then buying put options is the way to accomplish that.

-Example of When to Use Futures
+When to Use Futures

 Now let’s explore a time when using futures is a more advantageous route.
 Say it’s that same price landscape as I described in the example above.
 Corn is trading at $4.50, and as a producer, you want to make a sale.
 However, basis has been widening out during the rally, so you want the board price, but not the current basis.
 This is where futures come into play.
 You can sell the futures contracts, which locks you in at that market price, and is likened to making the physical sale.
 However, you’re not locking in the basis in that case, so you are able to wait for the basis to return to more acceptable levels while knowing you have that board price locked in.
 When that basis returns to more normal, acceptable levels, you can set the basis, price the physical bushels and offset your futures position.
 In this case, you’re locked in at that $4.50 board price, but if the basis ultimately moves in your favor, then you’ll be getting a higher overall cash price, which is the end goal.